 June 8, 2022 Events

-The Muslim Resource Centre for Social Support and Integration, Islamic Social Services Association and King's College will be hosting a sector-specific Anti-Islamophobia Workshop.
+The Muslim Resource Centre for Social Support and Integration, Islamic Social Services Association and King's University College, School of Social Work will be hosting a sector-specific Anti-Islamophobia Workshop.
 Registration will be required for this event.
-Details to follow shortly.

 We Remember Our London Family, Together